cchitsiang/awesome-stars/topics.md

 - [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, and most secure way to access and protect all of your infrastructure.
 - [harness/harness](https://github.com/harness/harness) - Harness Open Source is an end-to-end developer platform with Source Control Management, CI/CD Pipelines, Hosted Developer Environments, and Artifact Registries.
 - [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) - A high performance HTTP request router that scales well
-- [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The high-performance database for modern applications
+- [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The database for modern applications.
+Common use cases: knowledge graphs for AI, fraud detection, personalization, and search.
+Built and maintained by @HypermodeInc.
 - [uniqush/uniqush-push](https://github.com/uniqush/uniqush-push) - Uniqush is a free and open source software system which provides a unified push service for server side notification to apps on mobile devices.
 - [cweill/gotests](https://github.com/cweill/gotests) - Automatically generate Go test boilerplate from your source code.
 - [agrison/harpoon](https://github.com/agrison/harpoon) - GitHub WebHook server written in Go